Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Main Result: Approximation of CMARL via CMFC

 \section{Main Result: Approximation of CMARL via CMFC}

-Before stating the approximation result, we would like to enlist the set of assumptions that are needed to establish it.
-Our first assumption is on the reward, $r$, cost, $c$, and the state transition function, $P$.
+Before stating the approximation result, we would like to enlist the set of assumptions needed to prove it.
+Our first assumption is on the reward, cost, and state transition function.

 \begin{assumption} There exists constants $M_R, M_C, L_R, L_C, L_P>0$ such that the following relations hold $\forall x\in \mathcal{X}$, $\forall u\in \mathcal{U}$, $\forall \boldsymbol{\mu}_1, \boldsymbol{\mu}_2\in \mathcal{P}(\mathcal{X})$, and $\forall \boldsymbol{\nu}_1, \boldsymbol{\nu}_2\in \mathcal{P}(\mathcal{U})$.